The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-The names of the 28 {\bf Chinese} \emph{xiu} (lunar lodges) were listed systematically around 433 BC on a chest discovered in a tomb; they are likely much older (as old as the 3rd millennium BC), but evidence for this dating is lacking~\cite{stephenson2013EAmaps}.
-The question whether the lunar mansions in Chinese astronomy were influenced by the Indian \emph{nak\d{s}atras} or the other way around remains open~\cite{yoke2013china}; there may have been no influence. {\bf Japanese} astronomy closely followed the Chinese tradition.
-The Japanese \emph{sei shuku} (lunar lodges) are based on their earliest sky chart, showing the 28 lunar lodges on the ceiling of a tomb from \textasciitilde700 AD, identified with the help of a later 17th-century chart~\cite{renshaw2000cultural}.
-The Indian, Arabic, and Japanese moon stations are recorded in this study in individual datasets; the Chinese moon stations are instead part of two sky-wide datasets: one called Chinese medieval, and the later Chinese.
+The 28 {\bf Chinese} \emph{xiu} (lunar lodges) were named \textasciitilde433 BC on a chest discovered in a tomb; they are likely much older (as old as the 3rd millennium BC), but evidence is lacking~\cite{stephenson2013EAmaps}.
+The question whether they were influenced by the Indian \emph{nak\d{s}atras} remains open~\cite{yoke2013china}. {\bf Japanese} astronomy closely followed the Chinese tradition.
+The Japanese \emph{sei shuku} (lunar lodges) are based on their earliest sky chart, on the ceiling of a tomb from \textasciitilde700 AD, identified with the help of a later 17th-century chart~\cite{renshaw2000cultural}.
+The Indian, Arabic, and Japanese moon stations are recorded in this study in individual datasets; the Chinese moon stations are instead part of two Chinese sky-wide datasets.

-\paragraph{Early astronomies: Mesopotamia and Egypt} The {\bf Babylonian} sky is based on \textit{MUL.APIN}~\cite{rogers1998origins1}, a clay-tablet compilation of Babylonian star catalogues produced up until that time.
-These were developed in stages from \textasciitilde3200 BC in two overlapping traditions, to represent gods and their symbols (the twelve signs of the zodiac and associated animals), and rustic activities used in the local farming calendar (workers, tools, and animals). ``Many constellations belonged to both traditions, but only the divine were transmitted to the West''~\cite{rogers1998origins1}.
+\paragraph{Early astronomies: Mesopotamia and Egypt} The {\bf Babylonian} sky is reconstructed from \textit{MUL.APIN}~\cite{rogers1998origins1}, a clay-tablet compilation of Babylonian star catalogues produced up until that time.
+These were developed in stages from \textasciitilde3200 BC in two overlapping traditions, to represent gods and their symbols (the twelve signs of the zodiac and associated animals), and rustic activities. ``Many constellations belonged to both traditions, but only the divine were transmitted to the West''~\cite{rogers1998origins1}.
 We mark this culture as having primarily religious usage.
-Many pictographic representations of the zodiacal signs inform the line figures: on cylinder seals (from \textasciitilde3200 BC onwards), boundary stones (\textasciitilde1350--1000 BC), in the Seleucid zodiac (clay tablets, with some copies surviving from the last few centuries BC) and the circular zodiac at the temple of Hathor in Dendera (an Egyptian ceiling bas-relief, \textasciitilde50 BC, merging the Mesopotamian zodiac with Egyptian constellations)~\cite{rogers1998origins1}.
+The line figures follow pictographic representations of the zodiacal signs: on cylinder seals (from \textasciitilde3200 BC onwards), boundary stones (\textasciitilde1350--1000 BC), in the Seleucid zodiac (clay tablets, with some copies surviving from the last few centuries BC) and the circular zodiac at the temple of Hathor in Dendera (an Egyptian ceiling bas-relief, \textasciitilde50 BC, merging Mesopotamian and Egyptian constellations)~\cite{rogers1998origins1}.